demisto/content-docs/docs/contributing/sla.md

    3. If requested, after the needed changes were done, and a corresponding message in the pull request was posted - your reviewer will respond within **3 business days**.
 Note, you might have a couple of such fixes rounds, the above holds for each of them.

-   4. Your reviewer will be available for any questions during the review process - you can contact him on the PR itself or on slack (DFIR community).
+   4. Your reviewer will be available for any questions during the review process - you can contact him on the PR itself or on slack ([DFIR Slack Community](https://start.paloaltonetworks.com/join-our-slack-community)).

    5. Once your PR is approved and merged by your reviewer, an **internal PR** including your changes will be opened within an **hour**.
     The internal PR allows us to run our internal validity and security checks on your final code.